danfuzz/samizdat/doc/language-guide/04-operators.md

 (since void expressions aren't valid other than at yield points).

-**Note:** A postfix star expression as an element of a function call argument list, as a list literal element, or as a map literal key has a slightly different (but related) meaning.
+**Note:** A postfix star expression as an element of a function call argument list, as a collection index, as a list literal element, or as a map literal key has a slightly different (but related) meaning.
 See the documentation on those constructs for more details.

 ### Prefix Operators (Precedence 7)